All J scholars should submit the arrival confirmation form and wait two weeks before applying for a California driver's license.

 Only the original or a certified copy of one of the following documents is acceptable:

 To take your driving test, you will need to:

 After you pass your drive test you will be issued an interim license valid for 60 days until you receive your new photo license in the mail.
 If you did not present complete documentation to verify birth date and legal presence, you will be issued a temporary license valid for 60 days until you complete the documentation requirements.
 Make sure you provide the DMV with your correct mailing address.

 WARNING: International students and scholars applying for a California driver’s license may have to wait up to one year to receive a permanent license.
 The reason is that the DMV has to go through the extra step of verifying the student’s immigration status with the Immigration Service before issuing a license.
 If you have not received your license after 60 days, you can write or fax the Sacramento DMV (phone: 916-657-7445 or fax: 916-657-6419) and ask again that they solicit the verification from the Immigration Service.
-Send to DMV a copy of your passport, 1-94 card, temporary driver’s license and phone number.
+Send to DMV a copy of your passport, I-94 card/electronic record, temporary driver’s license and phone number.
 The DMV will renew your request for verification with the San Francisco USCIS office.
 In the meantime you should continue to update your temporary license until the permanent license arrives.

 For further information please visit the DMV website.

 Redwood City DMV 300 Brewster, Redwood City, CA 94063 / Take El Camino to Woodside Road (East), then turn left on Veterans Blvd., and right at Brewster Ave.